marcosbatm/disaster-tweets-ml-classifiers/README.md

 pip install -r requirements.txt
 ```

-After that, you're ready to run the notebooks (If this is the first time you run a notebook, you might need to set up `jupyter`).
+After that, you're ready to run the notebooks (If this is the first time you run a notebook, you might need to set up `jupyter`). **Keep in mind some of tihs notebooks have cells that may take several minutes up to one or two hours.**

+## Notebooks

+All the notebooks are self-explanatory, containing text-cells with descriptions of the objective of the notebook and also sharing the thought process of each code step.
+However, they are all written in Spanish.
+A thorough explanation in English is available in the [documentation](docs/docs.pdf).

+## License

+This repository is licensed under the GNU GPL v3 [license](LICENSE).